nfarke/Donati_Kuntz_et_al/README.md

-# Donati_Kuntz_et_al -  CRISPRi-knockdowns of enzymes identify mechanisms that enable metabolic robustness in E. coli
+# Donati_Kuntz_et_al: Multi-omics analysis of CRISPRi-knockdowns identifies mechanisms that buffer decreases of enzymes in E. coli metabolism

 These codes were used to create the model figures in the paper.